 - Ignite Seattle Talk (YouTube) on Becoming a Pro Food Writer

-STUDENT REVIEWS
+STUDENT REVIEWS OF NAOMI

 “The course was very well structured and the lessons built off one another well.
 It was very accessible and has provided me a wealth of information, I’ve noticed my writing getting much more effective after the class.”